Plant

 Most likely, this means harvesting their basil by May or June.
 As it regrows quickly, harvest will likely take place shortly thereafter and continue growing up until frost kills it off.

-At its height in summer, I can harvest my basil plants once or more every week – one plant may even suffice for our household needs!
+At its height in summer, you can harvest your basil plants once or more every week.
+One plant may even suffice for our household needs!

 Pruning basil is similar to harvesting it; you’ll need sharp shears and something suitable to store your freshly pruned basil stems until later.